SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 > Note, that no `XSUserInfoException` is raised, in case the token does not contain the requested claim.

-## Fetch infos from Token - Part 2
+## Fetch further `XSUserInfo` infos from Token
-When you're done with the first part and need further information from the token you can use `XSUserInfoAdapter` in order to access the  deprecated methods.
+When you're done with the first part and need further information from the token you can use `XSUserInfoAdapter` in order to access the remaining methods exposed by [`XSUserInfo`](/api/src/main/java/com/sap/xsa/security/container/XSUserInfo.java) Interface.

 ```java
 try {